 - 1. Open and latch the disk storage drive top rear cover. - 2.
 Remove the disk drive front panel. - 3.
-Set the power supply MAIN POWER and ± 20 vdc circuit breakers to ON. - 4.
-Connect the ground of an oscilloscope to the maintenance panel GROUND jack. - 5.
+Connect a jumper wire between pins R and U of connector J102. - 4.
+Set the power supply MAIN POWER, DC INPUT POWER, and $\pm 20$ vdc circuit breakers to ON. - 5.
+Connect the ground of an oscilloscope to the maintenance panel GROUND jack.
 Connect the oscilloscope probe to the yellow leadwire terminal of the track phototransistor plate. - 6.
 Manually pull the detent pawl and move the carriage back and forth.
-The photocell output trace should be an excursion between a low voltage of -0.6 ± 0.4 vdc and a high voltage of $+5.0 \pm 0.5$ vdc (Figure 6-12).
+The photocell output trace should be an excursion between a low voltage of $-0.6 \pm 0.4$ vdc and a high voltage of $+5.0 \pm 0.5$ vdc (Figure 6-12).
 The photocell must saturate (flat top) at the high voltage level as the carriage is moved back and forth.
 If the requirement is not met, unhook the pawl spring from the grooved pin.
 Slowly rotate the detent gear until the oscilloscope trace amplitude is maximum.
-If the photocell does not saturate, correct the situation according to one of the following: - Perform the Fiber Optic Adjustment procedure.
+If the photocell does not saturate, correct the situation according to one of the following: